 Andrew S Kelly, Ph.D.
 Faculty Profile

 Andrew S. Kelly is Assistant Professor in the Department of Health Sciences at California State University, East Bay.
 His research is at the intersection of American political development and US public policy, with a focus on health and science policy.
-His work has been published in, among other venues, Journal of Health Politics, Policy, and Law, Publius: The Journal of Federalism, The Forum, and Studies in American Political Development.
+His work has been published in, among other venues, Health Affairs, Journal of Health Politics, Policy, and Law, Publius: The Journal of Federalism, The Forum, and Studies in American Political Development.
 He received his PhD in Political Science from Northwestern University.
 After completing his PhD, Dr. Kelly was a Robert Wood Johnson Health Policy Research Scholar at the University of California, Berkeley.
 Dr. Kelly has also held postodoctoral positions at Johns Hopkins University and the University of California, San Francisco.

 Dr. Kelly's current research examines health care policy innovation at the Federal and State level, with a particular focus on policy learning in Medicare Demonstration projects and intergovernmental collaboration in payment and delivery reforms.
 More generally, Dr. Kelly's work investigates the political and institutional opportunities for policy innovation in health care and science policy.

 - B.A., Johns Hopkins University

 |PH 499||02||Capstone in Health Sciences||TTH||11:00AM||12:15PM||MI-4011||Hayward Campus|

 |PH 499||03||Capstone in Health Sciences||TTH||1:15PM||2:30PM||MI-3115||Hayward Campus|